white-st-gang/efr_electronics_intro_task_recources/README.md

 6. Share the GitHub repo with your modle leader
 7. Create a new Altium Project
 8. Setup the project with the library and design rules
-9. Design a schematic for an led strip that incorporates 2 different led colors
+9. Design a schematic for an led strip that incorporates 2 different led colors.
+This LED strip will be used as an **Autonomous System Status Indicator (ASSI)** in the upcoming season.
-10. maximum design space: 7mm x 210 mm

     1. supply voltage: 24V
-    2. The individual LEDs should have a minimum brightness of 1000 mcd
-    3. make sure to take into account how hot each component will get and make sure that with an air temp of 35deg C the component does not go out of spec
+    2. make sure to take into account how hot each component will get and make sure that with an air temp of 35deg C the component does not go out of spec
-    4. Solderable connection
+    3. Solderable connection to the wire harness
+    4. Refer to the FSG 2025 v1.1 rules for guidance on how bright the leds should be
     5. make sure the schematics complies without errors

 11. Rout the designed PCB:

+    1. maximum design space: 7mm x 210 mm
-    1. number of layers: 2
+    2. number of layers: 2
-    2. leds should be evenly spaced in x and y directions (a different number of leds between the colors is ok)
+    3. leds should be evenly spaced in x and y directions (a different number of leds between the colors is ok)
-    3. the two colors should be distributed evenly across the whole pcb
+    6. Refer to the FSG 2025 v1.1 rules for guidance on component placment, allowed board shapes, and the allowed minimum illuminated surface.
-    4. add your name and season to the pcb with silk screen
+    7. add your name and season to the pcb with silk screen
-    5. Do a design rules check at the end, make sure you don't have any violations
+    8. Do a design rules check at the end, make sure you don't have any violations

-12. Make sure to commit and push regularly
+13. Make sure to commit and push regularly